 Forests make up a large part of Buckingham County, both in terms of acreage and economic yields.
+Forestland makes up 86% of total aces in Buckingham County.
 There are 321,356 total acres of forestland in Buckingham County, according to the 2020 data from the USDA Forest Service.
 Of that total, 22,710 acres are publicly owned and 298,646 are privately owned.
 The Appomattox - Buckingham State Forest is Virginia's largest state forest covering a total of 19,513 acres in Appomattox and Buckingham Counties.
 A small portion of the Cumberland State Forest is also located in Buckingham County as well.
 The Cumberland State Forest is Virginia's second largest state forest at 16,154 acres.